This is an approximation of the challah recipe:

 cover with plastic and let sit until bubbly and rising

-add the eggs and flour, mixing as you go, then knead until it doesn't stick to your hands
+add the eggs and more flour plus the pinch of coarse salt, mixing as you go, then knead until it doesn't stick to your hands

 coat with oil, cover with plastic and wait until it's at least doubled